Clearing Winter Storm, Yosemite National Park: Date

 There has been controversy over the time when the photograph was taken, since Adams gave conflicting information.
 In his book Examples: The Making of 40 Photographs (1983), he claims that it was taken in 1940.
 In his following book, Ansel Adams: An Autobiography (1984), he states it was from 1944.
 This date was accepted until an early print with the date of 1938 was sold at Sotheby's in 2005.
 Mary Stuar Alinder suggested the date of December 1935, in accordance with the investigation of Donald W. Olson.

 Art market

 A mural-sized print of the photograph sold by $722,500 at Sotheby's New York, in June 2010, making it then the highest price reached by an Ansel Adams photograph.

 Public collections

-There are prints of the photograph in several public collections, including the Museum of Modern Art, in New York, the Metropolitan Museum of Art, in New York, the National Gallery of Art, in Washington, D.C., the Philadelphia Museum of Art, the Art Institute of Chicago, the J. Paul Getty Museum, in Los Angeles, and the Toledo Museum of Art.
+There are prints of the photograph in several public collections, including the Museum of Modern Art, in New York, the Metropolitan Museum of Art, in New York, the National Gallery of Art, in Washington, D.C., the Philadelphia Museum of Art, the Art Institute of Chicago, the J. Paul Getty Museum, in Los Angeles, the Toledo Museum of Art, and the Amon Carter Museum of American Art, in Fort Worth, Texas.